ChristianLentz/christianlentz.github.io/README.md

 # About This Project

 I started working on this portfolio during December of 2023.
 At the time, I was nearing completion of my undergraduate degrees and was starting to think about my career or attending graduate school.
-This portfolio includes a brief personal summary as well as my CV, undergradute transcript and some of my favorite personal and academic projects to date.
+This portfolio includes a brief personal summary as well as my CV and some of my favorite personal and academic projects to date.
 See the webiste [here](https://christianlentz.github.io/)!

 ## Personal Development Notes

-This GitHub pages website is built with Ruby and Jekyll, and is configured with a main and staging branch.
+This GitHub pages website is built with Ruby and Jekyll, hosted on Github Pages, and is configured with a main and staging branch.
 When making changes, always ensure that you are working in the staging branch:

 - Ensure that `pwd` is C:\ ... \christianlentz.github.io
 - Run `git checkout staging`
+- Make and commit changes
+- Create a new pull request and merge into main when ready

+However, the workflow for this project does allow direct commits to main if needed.

 Here are a few basics for working with Ruby, Gems and Bundler: